OctopusDeploy/blog/blog/2021-07/better-multi-tenancy-with-octopus/index.md

 ## Deploying with tenants {#deploying-with-tenants}

-Using tenants in Octopus allows you to easily create customer specific deployment pipelines without duplicating project configuration.
+Using tenants in Octopus lets you easily create customer specific deployment pipelines without duplicating project configuration.
 You can manage separate instances of your application in multiple environments in a single Octopus project.

 Using our **Vet Clinic** company, here's what the dashboard overview might look like using tenants to model each customer:

 ![Tenanted dashboard overview](tenanted-dashboard-overview.png)

-This gives us a concise overview showing which release is in which environment.
+This gives you a concise overview showing which release is in which environment.
 Instead of multiple rows per customer project, this is replaced with a discrete count of tenants who have been deployed to each environment.

 If we navigate to the project, we see a more granular overview, this time showing which tenant has what release in each environment: